Continue vs GitHub Copilot

 Choose Continue if…

-- ✅ You prioritize privacy and want to run local models so code never leaves your machine
+- ✅ You prioritize privacy and want to run local models so your code never leaves your machine

 Choose GitHub Copilot if…

-- ✅ You want the most reliable, battle-tested AI coding assistant with the largest ecosystem
+- ✅ You want the most reliable, battle-tested AI coding assistant with the largest ecosystem and active development

 - ✅ You need enterprise features: SSO, audit logs, IP indemnity, and policy controls